top of page

 Brokers - Most people advertising as a Moving Company are actually just Brokers, middle-men who take 30% for doing little more than sub-contracting your job to the cheapest guys.

-Cheap Guys - Sadly, with this industry being so cut-throat, the only way many movers and brokers can win a contract is the low quote scam.
-According to MOVE.org, 40% of customers felt scammed in this way.
-They say all the right things and give you an incredibly (un-credible) low quote...
-There's just one problem: They have NO intention of honoring that price.
+"Cheap" Guys - Sadly, with this industry being so cut-throat, the only way many movers and brokers can win a contract is the low quote scam.
+They say all the right things and present an in-credibly (un-credible) low price...
+There's just one problem: They have NO intention of honoring it.
 The rule of thumb for these scammers is they usually double it.
 They know two things: First, hidden in their fine print are intentionally vague and confusing terms that negate or supersede their verbal promises.
-Second, they know from experience that after you've signed their contract and paid a large deposit, they can get your belongings on their truck, double their price, and after all their rage and tears, most people will realize they got screwed and pay the extortion.
+Second, they know from experience that after you've signed their contract and paid a large deposit, they can get your belongings onto their truck, double their price, and they've GOTCHA!
+Your rage and tears will be met with unwavering greed.
+They know most people will realize they got screwed and pay the extortion.
 If you refuse, or can't afford it, they will hold your stuff hostage and add exorbitant storage fees until you pay.
 If you're lucky enough to dodge this type of scammer, another big problem is that many brokers get your stuff into a warehouse then start trying to find a subcontractor cheap enough.
-People call and tell me their "mover" (broker) took their stuff 30 days ago, but is now telling them he can't find anyone to finish the job.
-This means he can't find anyone to do it cheap enough to where he makes a profit.
-When he does, it will be one of these outfits I call "Sanford and Subs" type of Mover rigs running the interstates.
+People call me and say their "mover" (broker) took their stuff 30 days ago, but is now telling them he can't find anyone to finish the job (and he still makes his big cut).
+If he does, it could be one of these outfits I call "Sanford and Subs" type of Mover rigs running the interstates.
 Pray it doesn't rain.

 Unimove gets calls/texts (see sidebar) regularly from people whose mover is following the scammers' playbook and doubling the price on moving day; sometimes someone for whom I wrote a Proposal - "Sorry Bobby, we signed with a company who 'beat your price' by a few hundred, but now they are demanding double.
 Can you help?"
 Don't fall victim to these crooks.
 Support Honest small-business.
 Support UniMove.